binayakd/binayakd.github.io/content/posts/2024-05-30-trino-on-eks-with-oicd.md

 This post will guide you through the setup process using mostly Terraform (or OpenTofu if you prefer) and Helm.
 I have drawn heavy inspiration inspiration from [here](https://shipit.dev/posts/setting-up-eks-with-irsa-using-terraform.html).

-This walkthrough assume intermediate to advanced familiarly with Terraform (OpenTofu), Kubernetes and Helm.
-Some familiarly of the Trino setup will also be helpful.
+This walkthrough assumes intermediate to advanced familiarly with Terraform (OpenTofu), Kubernetes, EKS (and AWS resources in general) and Helm.
+Some familiarly with Trino and Hive Metastore is also helpful.

 The full code can found in [Github](https://github.com/binayakd/trino-on-eks/tree/main).